blueyed/vim-diminactive/README.md

 Reset config on buffer level.

 ## Filtering buffers

-The dimming can be disabled for given `buftype` or `filetype` with the variables above.
+You can disable the dimming based on `buftype` or `filetype` with the following settings.

 ### `g:diminactive_buftype_blacklist`

-If the `buftype` of the current buffer is in the list, then dimming will be disabled.
-Default value:
+A list of buffer types where dimming gets disabled.
+Default:

     let g:diminactive_buftype_blacklist = ['nofile', 'nowrite', 'acwrite', 'quickfix', 'help']

 ### `g:diminactive_filetype_blacklist`

-If the `filetype` of the current buffer is in the list, then dimming will be disabled.
-Default value:
+A list of filetypes where dimming gets disabled.
+Default:

     let g:diminactive_filetype_blacklist = ['startify']

+### `g:diminactive_buftype_whitelist`

+A list of buffer types where dimming gets enabled (overrides the blacklist).
+Default:

+    let g:diminactive_buftype_whitelist = []

+### `g:diminactive_filetype_whitelist`

+A list of filetypes where dimming gets enabled (overrides the whitelist).
+Default:

+    let g:diminactive_filetype_whitelist = ['dirvish']

 ## Credits